KasparEtter/ef1p/pages/email/email.md

   By having the service provider configure the `TLSA` record at their domain, they can change the server certificates without involving their customers.
 - **No unnecessary records**:
-  Such a delegation of authority is also possible with `CNAME` records but this would require domain owners to point to each of their service providers twice: once for the hostname of the server and once for the `TLSA` record of the server.
+  Such a delegation of authority is also possible with `CNAME` records, but this would require domain owners to point to each of their service providers twice: once for the hostname of the server and once for the `TLSA` record of the server.
   Requiring clients to resolve DNS indirections before making the `TLSA` lookup avoids this duplication.